-Hands-on workshops in community settings that bring users together to learn – what others are doing online, what does and doesn't work, and how to get started.
+We provide hands-on workshops in community settings that bring users together to learn – what others are doing online, what does and doesn't work, and how to get started.
 Each workshop is three hours.
-To schedule a workshop, please contact a Community Economics educator.
+To schedule a workshop, contact a Community Economics educator.

 Roadside Advertising in a Digital Age

 About 50 million people use GPS units.
 Even more use online maps on smart phones to find goods or services.
 These maps get people where they are going, and alert users to buying opportunities.
 Are you accurately represented on these maps?
 This workshop helps businesses and communities maximize their presence on the digital map.
 Learn more

 Mobile devices like smart phones and tablets now generate the bulk of Internet traffic.
 At this workshop, learn strategies that connect with the mobile crowd via mobile websites, apps, QR codes and digital coupons.